Identification and Debiased Learning of Causal Effects with General Instrumental Variables: Semiparametric theory for learning the average treatment effect

 \begin{proposition}[Optimal RWF] Under the conditions of Theorem~\ref{thm: EIF AIV fixed pi}, suppose that the solution $f^o(A,L)$ to the nonparametric IV problem in Equation~\eqref{eq: npiv Y(1)-Y(0)} satisfies

-Then the quantity $\mathbb{E}[\varphi_{\pi}(O;\psi_{\pi}^o,\alpha_{\pi}^o)^2]$ attains its lower bound when $\pi(Z,L)=\Pr(A=1\mid Z,L)$. \end{proposition} The condition in Equation~\eqref{eq: homoskedastic} implies that, after conditioning on $L$, the instrument $Z$ provides no additional information about the residual variation in $Y$. \citet{wiemann2023optimal} leverage a similar assumption to derive the ``optimal instruments'' in the special case where $L=\emptyset$.
+Then the quantity $\mathbb{E}[\varphi_{\pi}(O;\psi_{\pi}^o,\alpha_{\pi}^o)^2]$ reaches its lower bound when $\pi(Z,L)=\Pr(A=1\mid Z,L)$. \end{proposition} The condition in Equation~\eqref{eq: homoskedastic} implies that, after conditioning on $L$, the instrument $Z$ does not provide additional information about the residual variation in $Y$. \citet{wiemann2023optimal} leverage a similar assumption to derive the ``optimal instruments'' in the special case where $L=\emptyset$.